The Best CPUs with Integrated Graphics (iGPU) [Updated 2023]

 AMD won’t say so, but pretty much, yes.

-The main meaningful distinction at the time of writing is that Intel’s upcoming Desktop GPUs may be able to synchronize with their iGPUs in the same way AMD’s older APUs could sync with Dual Graphics.
+The main meaningful distinction at the time of writing is that Intel’s Desktop GPUs are able to synchronize with their iGPUs in the same way AMD’s older APUs could sync with Dual Graphics.

 Intel Deep Link